US Court of Federal Claims Rules & Bid Protest Process – What is a Motion to Intervene ?

 Motion to Intervene Meaning in Federal Court?
 Fed R Civ P 24

-Generally, a civil lawsuit involves a plaintiff (who brings the suit), and the defendant(the person or company who the lawsuit is logged against.
+Generally, in the government contract protest process, a civil lawsuit involves a plaintiff (who brings the suit), and the defendant(the person or company who the lawsuit is logged against.
 Sometimes, a person who is not an initial party to the lawsuit wants to join the lawsuit or is an interested party that the court’s decision may impact or bind.
 For example, in bid protest litigation, an interested party wishing to intervene must file a Motion to Intervene at the Court of Federal Claims under Rule 24a.
 A person can intervene at the various boards of contract appeals by filing a notice of intervention.

 A motion to intervene in a case in Federal Court is addressed by Federal Rule 24a of the Federal Rules of Civil Procedure.
 Rule 24 a Meaning: It provides in part that: